Illinois Robbery Laws

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Understanding the law and your rights can be a difficult prospect and if you are facing robbery charges you might need some help.
 A competent lawyer can guide you through the legal process and help you present the strongest defense possible.
-Contact a local attorney for a free initial case review to get started.
+Contact an Illinois criminal defense attorney for expert help today.

 Contact a qualified attorney.